 He understood that people bought the yellow papers because they were cheap—and they didn’t have any other options.
 He felt that if they had a choice, they’d pick something better.
 He intended to be that option.
 First, he would match his competitors’ prices, and then he would deliver a paper that far surpassed the value implied by the low price.

 It worked.
 When he dropped the price of the Times to one cent, circulation tripled in the first year.
 He would compete on content.
 He came up with the phrase “All the News That’s Fit to Print” as a mission statement for the editorial staff, two months after taking over the paper.
 The less known runner-up says almost as much: “All the World’s News, But Not a School for Scandal.”

-Of course the transition to modern press wasn’t immediate.
+Of course, the transition to the modern press wasn't immediate.
 The subscription model, however, better aligned the incentives of the reader and newspaperman.
-Subscriptions change everything because readers who are mislead unsubscribe.
+Subscriptions change everything because readers who are misled unsubscribe.
 Content, not headlines, ruled the day.

 “With Ochs’s move,” Holiday writes, “reputation began to matter more than notoriety.
 This was the era of the professionalization of journalism.
 “For the first time, it created a sense of obligation, not just to the paper and circulation, but also to the audience.”

 While subscription journalism meant you didn't have to peddle papers on the street, that didn't make it a perfect system.